Kirstie Ennis: Keynote Speaker at the 2022 Global TapRooT® Summit

 KIRSTIE ENNIS, DON’T ACCEPT LIMITATIONS.

-The former Marine sergeant aims to climb high, higher, highest by tackling the Seven Summits on one leg by 2021.
-Her can-do spirit is contagious.
+The former Marine sergeant’s recent aim: to climb high, higher, highest by tackling the Seven Summits on one leg by 2021.
+Kirstie’s can-do spirit is contagious.
 The lofty goals, background, and experiences of Summit Keynote Speaker Kirstie Ennis are sure-fire inspiration for every Summit attendee.

 Kirstie Ennis’s story may have begun when she lost her leg after her helicopter went down in Afghanistan, but it certainly doesn’t end there.
 After more than 40 surgeries and the amputation of her leg first below and then above the knee after a life-threatening infection, the former Marine sergeant has accomplished more at 28 years old than most people have achieved in their lifetime.